stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 LDA $7E, Y    ; Zero Page, Y
 ```

 These indexed addressing modes are useful when you need to loop through some part of the address space.
 They allow you to write fewer instructions as compared to an [unrolled loop](https://en.wikipedia.org/wiki/Loop_unrolling), although this is at the expense of increased execution time.
 But be aware: in the zero page form the result is always an address within the zero page.
-For example, if the instruction `LDA $FF, X` is executed when the X register contains the value $02, then the address accessed is not $0101 ($FF + $02) but is instead \$0001.
+For example, if the instruction `LDA $FF, X` is executed when the X register contains the value `$02`, then the address accessed is not `$0101` (`$FF + $02`) but is instead `$0001`.
 Only the LSB of the address changes when indexing within the zero page.

 Up to now the addressing modes that specify the address of the byte to operate on have done so by hard-coding that address within the instruction.
 But what if it is only at runtime that you will know the address to use?
 Or what if you are creating a subroutine and the address needs to vary depending on the current program state?
 These are the scenarios that the various indirect addressing modes support.